Open Bible Data Home About News OET Key

 Let me lay my hands across my chest in order to rest comfortably for a little while longer!”

-as if a thief has attacked you.
+just as surely as if a thief has robbed you.

 25 Here are more wise sayings said by Solomon that the scribes who served Hezekiah, the king of Judah, copied from a scroll that Solomon had written: